-You may start by seeing your primary care doctor to find out if your anxiety could be related to your physical health.
-Your doctor can check for signs of an underlying medical condition that may need treatment.
+You may start by seeing your primary care provider to find out if your anxiety could be related to your physical health.
+He or she can check for signs of an underlying medical condition that may need treatment.

 However, you may need to see a mental health specialist if you have severe anxiety.
 A psychiatrist is a medical doctor who specializes in diagnosing and treating mental health conditions.
 A psychologist and certain other mental health professionals can diagnose anxiety and provide counseling (psychotherapy).

-To help diagnose an anxiety disorder and rule out other conditions, your provider may:
+To help diagnose an anxiety disorder, your mental health provider may:

 - Give you a psychological evaluation.
-This involves describing your thoughts, feelings and behavior to help pinpoint a diagnosis and check for related complications.
-Anxiety disorders often occur along with other mental health problems — such as depression or substance abuse — which can make diagnosis more challenging.
+This involves discussing your thoughts, feelings and behavior to help pinpoint a diagnosis and check for related complications.
+Anxiety disorders often occur along with other mental health problems — such as depression or substance misuse — which can make diagnosis more challenging.